Path:

 Constitution and Florida's Constitution and Florida's Religious Freedom Restoration

 Act ("RFRA").
-Furthermore, the subject matter that the Plaintiff seeks to adjudicate
+Furthermore, the subject matter that the Plaintiff seeks to

 cannot be adjudicated by a court pursuant to the First Amendment and RFRA.